 Historically visitors have reached the city by first flying into Salt Lake City then renting a car and making the nearly four hour, desolate drive south.
 Those willing to spend a little more would fly into the smaller Grand Junction airport which cuts the ride down by about half but is still a long haul out.
 These days however, it’s possible to fly right into the Moab outskirts thanks to the recently expanded Botique Air who offers daily flights from SLC and DEN; rental cars are available at Moab airport.

-Riding into Moab around dusk is like something out Disney’s “Cars” as you transition from the shadows of giant rock mountains in the desert into neon signs along the one long street that makes up most of the town.
+Riding into Moab around dusk is like something out Disney’s “Cars” as you transition from the shadows of giant rock mountains in the dessert into neon signs along the one long street that makes up most of the town.
 With tourism booming, new hotels are popping up right and left as you enter the city and you’ll find everything from late night Mexican joints to BBQ, high class steaks and diners in between (for your first evening, consider stopping at Sunset Grill on the north end of town which, true to its name, has a magnificent view to the west).

 Beyond food, the city has a mix of big brand gas stations and small town markets, souvenir shops and boutiques.
 You won’t find a designer mall but you have your choice of stops for Moab tshirts and travel snacks, drinks or ice cream as you pass by big name and local hotels, motels and RV parks in the few miles that make up the city.